YurlThompson/YurlThompson/README.md

 <h1 align="center">Hello There 👋, This is Yuri Thompson Rocha</h1>
 <h3 align="center">A passionate IT guy from Brazil</h3>

-- 🌱 I’m currently learning **Python, Data Science, Machine Learning**
+- 🌱 I’m currently learning **Customer Support, Python, Data Science, Machine Learning**

 - 👨‍💻 All of my projects are available at [https://github.com/YurlThompson?tab=repositories](https://github.com/YurlThompson?tab=repositories)